programmfabrik/apitest/README.md

 ### `match`

-Check if a string value matches a given [regular expression](https://gobyexample.com/regular-expressions)
+Check if a string value matches a given [regular expression](https://gobyexample.com/regular-expressions).
+If the input is not string, it is rendered as string using `fmt.Sprintf("%v", input)`.

 E.g. the following response would **fail** as `"text"` does not match the regular expression: